Golden Milk with Vitality Oils

 Have you tried a golden latte?
 I hadn’t until today, but it’s delicious.
 It was the perfect mid-afternoon treat while looking at the new Diane Keaton book, The House that Pinterest Built.
 It’s the most beautiful book and filled with so much inspiration.
 Annnnnyway, back to the golden lattes.
 There’s so much information about anti-inflammatory foods we should all be eating and almost every search lists turmeric as number one, like this article.
 I did have to search a few markets for fresh turmeric.
 I finally found it at an Indian market.
+Since writing this post initially, turmeric has become more widely available in almost every grocery store and specialty food market.

 Golden Latte with Fresh Turmeric and Ginger